corda/corda/docs/source/cordapp-build-systems.rst

     ./gradlew

-To signing can be disabled for a build:
+CorDapp signing can be disabled for a build:

 .. sourcecode:: shell

-    ./gradlew -DsigningEnabled=false
+    ./gradlew -Dsigning.enabled=false

-Other system properties can be explicitly assigned to options by calling `System.getProperty` in ``cordapp`` plugin cnfiguration.
+Other system properties can be explicitly assigned to options by calling `System.getProperty` in ``cordapp`` plugin configuration.
 For example the below configuration sets the specific singing algorithm when a system property is available otherwise defaults to an empty string:

 .. sourcecode:: groovy